Russian war crimes: 2014–2021

 A map of human rights violations committed by the separatists, called the "Map of Death", was published by the Security Service of Ukraine (SBU) in October 2014.
 The reported violations included detention camps and mass graves.
 Subsequently, on 15 October, the SBU opened a case on "crimes against humanity" perpetrated by insurgent forces.

 A mid-October report by Amnesty International documented cases of summary executions by pro-Russian forces.
 A report by Human Rights Watch documented use of cluster munitions by anti-government forces.

 In October 2014, Aleksey Mozgovoy organised a "people's court" in Alchevsk that issued a death sentence by a show of hands to a man accused of rape.

 At a press conference in Kyiv on 15 December 2015, UN Assistant Secretary-General for human rights Ivan Šimonović stated that the majority of human rights violations committed during the conflict were carried out by the separatists.

 Amnesty International reported that it had found "new evidence" of summary killings of Ukrainian soldiers on 9 April 2015.
 Having reviewed video footage, it determined that at least four Ukrainian soldiers had been shot dead "execution style".
 AI deputy director for Europe and Central Asia Denis Krivosheev said that "the new evidence of these summary killings confirms what we have suspected for a long time".
-AI also said that a recording released by the Kyiv Post of a man, allegedly separatist leader Arseny Pavlov, claiming to have killed fifteen Ukrainian prisoners of war was a "chilling confession", and that it highlighted "the urgent need for an independent investigation into this and all other allegations of abuses".
+Amnesty also said that a recording released by the Kyiv Post of a man, allegedly separatist leader Arseny Pavlov, claiming to have killed fifteen Ukrainian prisoners of war was a "chilling confession", and that it highlighted "the urgent need for an independent investigation into this and all other allegations of abuses".
+In 2017, HRW declared that Russia is persecuting Crimean Tatars in occupied Crimea, and subjecting them to enforced disappearances.
 Russia's actions in Ukraine have been described as crimes against peace and crimes against humanity (Malaysia Airlines Flight 17 shoot down).

 In 2019, the Ukrainian government considered 7% of Ukraine's territory to be under occupation.
-The United Nations General Assembly resolution A/73/L.47, adopted on December 17, 2018, mostly concurred and designated Crimea as under "temporary occupation".
+The United Nations General Assembly resolution A/73/L.47, adopted on 17 December 2018, mostly concurred and designated Crimea as under "temporary occupation".
+Nevertheless, Ukraine failed to take any military action against the invasion of Crimea and opted for an approach of appeasement, ignoring Ukrainian citizens living there suffering under the Russian occupation.

 The United Nations recorded that the war claimed the lives of over 3,000 civilians by 2018.